+The venue is located within a retail precinct, below a number of residential apartments within a new development in North Sydney.
+The granting of the licence will enable a restaurant to provide increase customer choice and cater for the needs of various business and social groups within the suburb North Sydney.
 The licensee may host a variety of events which may on occasion be organised in tandem with local community groups.
-The permanent on premises catering service with the sale on other premises authorisation will negate the requirement to apply for limited licences for any given event.
 A suite of conditions imposed on the licence will ensure that; notification timeframes and function specific plan of management will be in place, depending on the proposed patron capacity.
 Responsible Service of Alcohol guidelines and measures will be in place.